-Min is a clinical pharmacist in a general practice.
+Min is a clinical pharmacist in a general practice and clinical director for the local primary care network.
 He was trained at the Welsh School of Pharmacy and subsequently completed an International Masters in Health Technology Assessment and Management under the Ulysses Programme.
-He spent 2017 to 2018 as a NICE Scholar and is currently a NICE Medicine and Prescribing Associate.
+He spent 2017 to 2018 as a NICE Scholar and is currently a NICE medicine and prescribing associate.

 Min has an interest in evidence based medicine and decision making.